-Battery is installed backwards or upside down!
-Remove and install properly.
+Battery is installed backwards or upside down: remove and install properly.

+Battery contacts are not aligned with the metal pads on the battery: bend them slightly to align and reinsert the battery.
 Battery is fully discharged: Charge battery or use external power.